Speech & Audio

 Can I use my own voice instead of TTS?

 Yes.
-You can upload your own audio recordings instead of using AI-generated TTS.
+You can upload your own audio recordings instead of using AI-generated text-to-speech.
 Use the audio upload option in the Media tools.

 Can I grade student recordings?

+Yes.
 Student recordings are saved and accessible from the student's submission.
 Teachers can listen to recordings and provide feedback or grades manually.
+In supported exam tasks, Speakly can also add automated speaking assessment as a first pass.

 Is there automatic pronunciation scoring?